MarkNuar/Project_SE2/DD/2DD.md

 # Architectural Description

 ## Overview
-The application is a distributed application based on the three logic layers of Presentation, that manages the user's interaction with the system, Application, which handles the logic of the system and Data, which manages the information.
+The product is a distributed application based on the three logic layers of Presentation, that manages the user's interaction with the system, Application, which handles the logic of the system and Data, which manages the information.

 Those three layers are divided onto four different physical tiers.
 As shown by the following image, Presentation and Data levels reside on a single tier, while Application level is split into two tiers.
 The first one is the Web Server, responsible for the forwarding of requests from the clients and for the caching of static contents, while the second one is the Application Server, which contains the logic of the system.